Battle of Saint Gotthard (1705)

-Battle of Saint Gotthard was fought on 13 December 1705 between a Hungarian (Kuruc) army led by János Bottyán and an Austrian-Croatian-Serbian combined army under the command of Hannibal von Heister.
+The Battle of Saint Gotthard was fought on 13 December 1705 between a Hungarian (Kuruc) army led by János Bottyán and an Austrian-Croatian-Serbian combined army under the command of Hannibal Heister.
 The battle took place at Szentgotthárd (West-Hungary, County Vas) and Nagyfalva (Mogersdorf) (today Austria), near the Austro-Hungarian border.
 The result of the battle was a Hungarian victory.

-On 2 November 1705 János Bottyán actuated the Hungarian campaign in Transdanubia.
+On 2 November 1705 János Bottyán started the Hungarian campaign in Transdanubia.
 Before that he had only 8,000 soldiers at Kecskemét but this number later increased to 30,000 men.